rocket-pool/RPIPs/RPIPs/RPIP-42.md

 ### Deposit queue specification
 ETH from the deposit pool SHALL be matched with validator deposits from queues as follows:
-- If it is possible to immediately match with ETH from the deposit pool, the deposit SHALL NOT enter a deposit queue (ie, the deposit should move immediately into the next phase before the end of the transaction)
 - There SHALL be a `standard_queue`
   - When adding a validator, users MAY place their deposit on the `standard_queue`
 - There SHALL be an `express_queue`